nes-lab/shepherd/software/firmware/readme_overflow_issue.md

 ### Overflow - help from dinuxbg

-Raising [this issue](https://github.com/dinuxbg/gnupru/issues/43) helped a lot!
+Raising [this issue](https://github.com/dinuxbg/gnupru/issues/43) helped a lot.

 - compiling code with `uint32`-only (replaced `uint64`) works!
 - compiling u32 with `-fno-inline` overflows by 300 byte -> clean out minor FNs to allow compiling